7 things you need to do before writing a cover letter in South Africa

 You don’t want to be known as the employee who needs to be trained on the company’s culture from the ground up.

-Employers don’t want to devote more time to training you appropriate behavior and professional behaviour.
+Employers don’t want to devote more time to training you in appropriate behaviour and professional behaviour.
 Many employers expect you to be on top of your game.

 You must state in your cover letter that you are a good fit for the corporate culture of the organization and can contribute to the achievement of its objectives.